FREE EVENT – bookings are essential

 Now in their fourth collaboration as ‘Pedestrian Poetics for Public Space’, Tammy Wong Hulbert and Marnie Badham’s art-research practice explores every day emotional responses to rapid change and crises in natural and built environments.
 Together through visual art, performance, and social practice – they are interested in hosting dialogue about affective relationships to and collective memories of place.

 Previous works local to the region include a creative cartographic artist residency at Yarra Ranges Regional Museum registering emotion in public space entitled ‘Five Weeks in Spring: an emotional map of Lilydale’ as part of the Force of Nature exhibition in 2018 and the fluxus installation ‘Pedestrian Poetics’ as part of Dancing Place: Corhanwarrabul in 2021 both curated by Gretel Taylor.
 The artists developed #selfiesforsolidarity in 2020 in which more than 350 digital images were created by Chinese and Australian participants in response to the initial COVID 19 outbreak in China and the Asian hate spreading in Melbourne.

-To access the event location, ticket holders will be sent instructions via email one week prior to the performance.
+To access the exact event location, ticket holders will be sent instructions via email one week prior to the performance.

-There is very limited car parking, however wheelchair access is possible from the car park to the site.
-Please advise your accessibility needs on booking so we can do our best to accommodate.
+Wheelchair access is possible from the car park to the site.
+Please advise your accessibility needs when booking so we can do our best to accommodate.

 Warning: This work contains material some audiences may find distressing.
 Supervision is recommended for audience members under 15.